-1505.1.1 Roof coverings within Very High Fire Hazard Severity Zones.
-The entire roof covering of every existing structure where more than 50 percent of the total roof area is replaced within any one-year period, the entire roof covering of every new structure, and any roof covering applied in the addition, alteration, repair, or replacement of the roof of every existing structure, shall be a fire-retardant roof covering that is at least Class A.
+1505.1.1 Roof coverings within Very High Fire Hazard Severity Zones Hazardous Fire Areas.
+The entire roof covering of every existing structure where more than 50 percent of the total roof area is replaced within any one-year period, the entire roof covering of every new structure, and any roof covering applied in the addition, alteration, repair, or replacement of the roof of every existing structure, shall be a fire-retardant roof covering that is at least Class A. (The Exception in the CBC is not amended in the VCBC, but is omitted for clarity.)

 1505.1.2 Roof coverings within State Responsibility Areas.
-The entire roof covering of every existing structure where more than 50 percent of the total roof area is replaced within any one-year period, the entire roof covering of every new structure, and any roof covering applied in the addition, alteration, repair or replacement of the roof of every existing structure shall be a fire-retardant roof covering that is at least Class A.
+The entire roof covering of every existing structure where more than 50 percent of the total roof area is replaced within any one year period, the entire roof covering of every new structure, and any roof covering applied in the addition, alteration, repair or replacement of the roof of every existing structure shall be a fire-retardant roof covering that is at least Class A.